 Full Attestation and Verification Passed (no analytics)

 In this scenario, the user does not subscribe to a CVT service.
-The delivery of the “verstat” parameter (TN validation passed) delivers the call to the UE without warnings (or affirmations).
+The call, with the 'verstat' tel URI parameter (TN validation passed), is delivered to the UE without warnings (or affirmations).
 The logo and location (city and state) of the caller is retrieved and delivered by enhanced CNAM (eCNAM).

 Gateway Attestation, Verification Passed, subscribes to analytics (analytics determine the call is suspicious)

 In this scenario, the user subscribes to a CVT service that provides analytics.
-A gateway attestation is inconclusive to the caller, but an analytics service has flagged the caller as a known scammer.
+A gateway attestation is inconclusive for the caller, but an analytics service has flagged the caller as a known scammer.
 Therefore, a warning is provided to the user.

 Verification Failed